 The Schipperke breed (nicknamed “Little Devil Dogs”) are big dogs in small bodies.
 Their intelligence, curiosity and drive have earned them a reputation for getting into trouble at home.
 In this video, Stephanie explains how the Canine Dimensions Puppy GoodStart in-home training program helped transform her energetic young pup into an obedient companion.

-Is it possible to have a peaceful, happy home with 2 busy teenagers, 4 pit bulls, 6 cats and a shy rescue dog taken in as a stray?
+Is it possible to have a peaceful, happy home with 2 busy teenagers, 4 dogs and 6 cats?
 In this video, Canine Dimensions clients Mike and Eileen explain how they did it.

 Laura adopted 9 week old “Cooper” from a local shelter.
 Because she had been disappointed with group training in the past, Laura decided to try Canine Dimensions in-home puppy training, vowing to make Cooper “the best dog he can be!”
 In this video, celebrating Cooper’s 1st birthday, Laura looks back on their journey together.

 Stefanie and Rob opened their home and hearts to “Gibbs,” a German Shepherd with some health problems.
 They quickly brought him back to good health - but then they discovered a problem they had not anticipated – his frightening, aggressive lunging and pulling on the leash when he saw other dogs during walks.
 Not willing to give up on Gibbs, they reached out to Canine Dimensions for help.

 Training that really works!
 Any breed, any age, any size!

 of the St. Louis Rams:

 “Canine Dimensions, thank you so much for everything!”